-I figured I would make a blanket as big as 17 skeins would make.
+I figured I would knit a DIY chunky yarn blanket as big as 17 skeins would make.
 The yarn recommends a US 15 knitting needle, but I wanted a looser knit, so I tried it on US 19 (15mm), which I found knit a fabric that was much too tight for this Chunky Knit Blanket Pattern.

-So then, I cut a PVC pipe (19mm) in half and tried it.
-I also found that knit way to tight as well.
-But…since I had just cleaned out my attic and garage, I knew I had 2 flag poles.
-And, since I had just cleaned out my attic and garage, I knew exactly where they were.
-The flagpoles have a diameter of 32mm, so they were a good bit larger and ended up just being perfect.
+So I cut a PVC pipe (19mm) in half and tried it.
+I also found that knit way too tight as well.
+But, since I had just cleaned out my attic and garage, I knew I had 2 flag poles.

 While I just happened to have 2 flagpoles lying around, you might have something different.
 I looked into broomsticks and was going to use them until I remembered my flagpoles.
-The broomsticks were a little smaller diameter, so your weave will be tighter, but think it’s completely doable given manufacturer’s needle size.
+The broomsticks were a little smaller in diameter, so your weave will be tighter, but think it’s completely doable, given the manufacturer’s needle size.

 (This post contains affiliate links for your convenience and I will earn a small commission if these products are purchased.
 However, please know that I won’t recommend a product I don’t or wouldn’t use.
 Also, the price you are charged does not increase through the use of these links.
 See here for my full disclosure policy.)